The writer has a Master's Degree in Economics. She enjoys researching and writing about economic and business issues.

 It seems that everywhere in Vietnam, people constantly talk about how to get rich.
 Indeed, with Vietnam’s astonishingly growing economic pie, opportunities to make money are ubiquitous, and the stories of new wealth are rampant.
 For example, the recent aggressive real estate development projects have sky-rocketed the price of land in many cities all over the country, making many people rich overnight.
 Realtors and land hoarders earn a fair amount of profits thanks to information asymmetry and rife speculation in Vietnam.
 In addition, people with sought-after skills can land jobs that pay several times higher than the national average.

 While the desire to attain wealth is understandable, making money at all costs immediately can be disheartening and unethical.
 For instance, many farmers and vendors in Vietnam have been accused of using hazardous chemicals, which can be cancerous and unsafe for users, to grow and treat their vegetables and fruits to maximize their profits.
-Many schools admit more students than they can accommodate, leading to poor learning conditions and inadequate attention to the young learners.
+Many schools admit more students than they can accommodate, leading to poor learning conditions and inadequate attention to young learners.
 Moreover, many people fall victim to scammers and swindlers in the hope of making outsized returns in a fortnight.
 A recent example was the collapse of Bitconnect and iFan, Ponzi cryptocurrency trading schemes that disappeared abruptly, leaving thousands of people in debt.

 Vietnam’s public debt to GDP ratio has consistently grown over the past 10 years, amounting to 61.8% in 2017.
 In economic discipline, a high public debt relative to earnings can raise red flags.
-For example, high public debt can necessitate tax hikes, burdening companies and reducing propensity to invest, divert capitals and resources from more productive and beneficial economic activities, and slow economic growth.
+For example, high public debt can necessitate tax hikes, burdening companies and reducing the propensity to invest, divert capital and resources from more productive and beneficial economic activities, and slow economic growth.

-Nevertheless, rumors about the officials’ mismanagement of the foreign loans and probable corruption were also epidemic.
+Nevertheless, rumors about the officials’ mismanagement of foreign loans and probable corruption were also epidemic.
 For instance, in 2015, three Japanese officials and six Vietnam officials were convicted in a bribery scandal in connection with a Japanese ODA funded project in Vietnam, prompting the Japanese government to suspend new ODA funding in Vietnam for two months, and implement stricter anti-corruption measures.

 Corruption is not news in Vietnam.
 According to the Transparency International in 2017, the country was among the poorest performing countries in terms of transparency, ranking 107 among 180 nations with a score of 35 out of 100.
 According to the 2017 Provincial Competitiveness Index compiled by VCCI Vietnam in collaboration with USAID, 53% of companies surveyed stated that they had to make unofficial payments for customs procedures.

-Corruption is prevalent in all sectors in Vietnam in forms of bribery, gifts, facilitation payments, and political interference.
+Corruption is prevalent in all sectors in Vietnam in the forms of bribery, gifts, facilitation payments, and political interference.
 The weak rules of law, bureaucracy, and ambiguous legal framework made it even harder to bring the perpetrators to justice.
 Since 2017, in an unprecedented bid to curb corruption and cleanse the ruling Communist Party, General Secretary Nguyen Phu Trong has launched a national anti-corruption campaign to investigate into high-profile cases of corruption, unveiling the extent and severity of corruption among Vietnam’s corporate and political elite.
 Although the success of the campaign is hard to evaluate, many people hope that it can set a precedent and serve as a warning to would-be offenders.

 In April 2016, the central coastal area of Vietnam was hit with the gravest water crisis in decades, killing hundreds of tonnes of fish and causing extensive damages to the marine life and ecosystem.
 After months of investigation, the culprit was determined to be Formosa Corporation, a Taiwanese steel-making company, which was accused of discharging highly untreated contaminated waste into the sea.

-The crisis was met with unparallel protests and critics from Vietnamese people both in Vietnam and overseas and called attention to Vietnam’s deteriorating environmental quality due to rapid urbanization and intense economic activities.
+The crisis was met with unparalleled protests and critics from Vietnamese people both in Vietnam and overseas and called attention to Vietnam’s deteriorating environmental quality due to rapid urbanization and intense economic activities.
 As indirect consequences of the tragedy, thousands of fishermen lost their livelihoods, and Vietnamese seafood products were turned down for domestic use and export.

 In addition to water pollution, air pollution is also an issue, especially in Vietnam’s big cities.
 To illustrate, in 2017, Hanoi enjoyed only 38 days of relatively good air quality.
 On other days, it was common to see long lines of motorcycles, cars, buses and all kinds of vehicles inching along the streets with frustrated owners honking, yelling, and suffocating from dust and their own vehicles’ emissions.